0x1void/OrcaZ/CONTRIBUTING.md

 # Contributing 🤝 — EN 🇺🇸 / FR 🇫🇷

-## 🇺🇸 English
+## 🇺🇸

-Thanks for taking the time to help improve SentryX.
+Thanks for taking the time to help improve **OrcaZ**.
 This lab is meant to be practical, reproducible, and easy to study.
 Small, focused contributions are welcome.

 ### How to contribute
 - Open an issue 📝 for: